tdwg/cd/reference/crosswalks/README.md

 ## Crosswalks and Mappings
-Since realizing the need for standards to more effectively share collections-levels metadata, several groups have invested time and effort to develop crosswalks between existing standards, and existing software schemas (like at GRBio).
+Since realizing the need for standards to more effectively share collections-levels metadata, several groups have invested time and effort to develop crosswalks between existing standards, and existing software schemas (like at [GRBio](http://scicoll.org/grbio_error.html) now to be at GBIF).
 We provide links to these resources here and ask that you add more if you have them.

 Initially, we are using a Google Spreadsheet as the collaboration platform for crosswalks.
 We will try to keep a snapshot of those documents deposited here, but the snapshots are not the master documents.